If you are new to therapy, I am sure you have many questions. Below are frequently asked questions about my practice:

 Therapy is dependent on trust in the relationship between therapist and client.
 Confidentiality is the cornerstone of this relationship and helps create a safe and private environment that allows for vulnerability.
 What you share in therapy will be kept confidential.
 However, I am required by law to report to the appropriate officials cases of abuse, neglect; exploitation of a child, elder, or disabled person; or if I think you are a physical threat to yourself or to someone else.

 You are a licensed marriage and family therapist (LMFT).
 Can you help me understand your degree and training?

 As a LMFT, I was trained to work with individuals, couple, and families.
 My education included training in psychotherapy and family systems.
 I understand my client and the presenting issues in the context of relational interactions.
 When discussing concerns, I consider the multiple contexts we encounter (family members, friends, the workplace, society, etc.).

 I utilize an integrative and holistic approach, meaning I meet with clients and tailor my approach to their presenting concerns.
 I draw from evidence-based practices and often include interventions from the following: Emotionally Focused Therapy (EFT); Mindfulness-Based practices (MBSR); Dialectical Behavioral Therapy (DBT); Narrative Therapy; Solution-Focused Therapy (SFBT); and Motivational Interviewing (MI).

-Due to COVID, I am not meeting with clients in-person.
+I offer both in-person and Telehealth appointments.
+I am happy to chat about which option will better meet your needs.
 I offer live video sessions using a secure HIPAA compliant platform called Simple Practice.
 Some benefits of telehealth are convenience, accessibility, and flexibility in scheduling.